TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/launcher-control.md

-# Launcher Aiming Control Unit
+# Launcher Control Unit
 ## Functionality
-The launch aiming control unit handles the different functions within the launcher.
+The launch control unit handles the different functions within the launcher.
 This includes controlling the signals for the motors for the launcher aiming subsystem, sending a signal for the buzzer to indicate that the launcher is about to fire, and sending a signal to the launcher firing subsystem indicating to fire.
 ## Constraints
-C1: The launch aiming control unit shall have at least 7 GPIO pins, 2 Ground pins, 1 SCK pin, 1 MISO pin, 1 MOSI pin, 1 VCC pin, 1 Camera Ribbon Cable to connected to the launcher aiming control to supply the needed amount of pins for each subsystem.
-The needed pins for each subsystem in the launcher aiming control unit are listed below:
+C1: The launch control unit shall have at least 7 GPIO pins, 2 Ground pins, 1 SCK pin, 1 MISO pin, 1 MOSI pin, 1 VCC pin, 1 Camera Ribbon Cable to connected to the launcher  control to supply the needed amount of pins for each subsystem.
+The needed pins for each subsystem in the launcher  control unit are listed below:
 ### Housing Subsystem
 | Type of Pins | Number |
 |--------------|--------|